 Editor's note: MR-DC with the 5GC is not complete and is targeted for completion in December 2018.

-The RRC Transfer procedure is used to exchange RRC messages between the MN and the UE via the SN (split SRB) and to provide NR measurement reports from the UE to the SN.
+The RRC Transfer procedure is used to exchange RRC messages between the MN and the UE via the SN (split SRB) and to provide measurement reports from the UE to the SN.
+In NGEN-DC and NR-DC, the measurement report is in NR format whereas in NE-DC it is in LTE format.

 Split SRB: